 There are some readers though who find difficulty in identifying their passion even after reading the articles and doing my purpose exercise.
 When I talk to them to understand the problem in detail, I realize that oftentimes, the issue isn’t with the exercise, but because they’ve not gathered enough experience about their likes, dislikes, and goals to actually know what they want.

 Finding your passion comes as a result of having gone through several worthy goal pursuits.
 You can’t possibly know your real passion unless you’ve taken the step to get out of your comfort zone, worked on goals with meaning to you, and experienced the ups and downs of a serious goal pursuit.

-Thus, I recommend to give yourself time to explore and experiment.
+Thus, I recommend giving yourself time to explore and experiment.
 Identify 2-3 things that you like (or you think you may like), and then spend 3-6 months dipping your toes in them.
 Take courses, start something on the side, read up, etc. (This can all happen while you are in a day job by the way!)
 Then, take stock.
 How do you feel about them after these few months?
 Are you still excited?
 If yes, great!
 Continue.
 If no, repeat with 2-3 different things for another 3-6 months.
 During this time, take note of what you like and don’t like, while re-reading my articles above to introspect on your lessons.
 At some point you’ll find something you feel really good about, that you’d like to seriously pursue as a career.

 What if you’re in between jobs or you’re currently in a terrible job at the moment?
 You’re not alone because I have many clients and course participants who are in such predicaments.
 I recommend getting an interim job that you don’t hate, that you’d be okay working in for a year or two.
 This would be a job that’s an improvement over your previous/current job and gives you new things to learn, while bringing you money at the same time.
 This way, you’ll not be weighed down by the burden of financial instability and have some time to properly figure out what to do next.